-The Company started a minimum 20,000-metre Phase II drilling program at Alamos on 15 July 2020.
-The Phase II program involves systematically stepping out from discoveries made during Phase I drilling beginning with two drill rigs.
+The Company started a minimum 20,000-metre Phase II drilling program at Alamos on July 15, 2020.
+As of the end of 2020, the Company has drilled 14,117.75 metres in 40 holes in the Phase II program.
+The Phase II program has involved systematic step-outs from discoveries made during Phase I drilling with two drill rigs.
 One drill will offset the Europa-Guadalupe discovery hole (AL17-007) which returned 8.25 m grading 1,760 g/t silver.
-The other drill will test targets at Promontorio, both along the vein trend and beneath the Promontorio Mine where recently acquired historical data revealed holes that returned up to 12.2m grading 710 g/t silver below the old workings.
+The other drill tested targets at Promontorio, both along the vein trend and beneath the Promontorio Mine where recently acquired historical data revealed holes that returned up to 12.2m grading 710 g/t silver below the old workings.
+The rigs were subsequently moved to drill targets in the San José and Travesía vein zones.